google/codeworld/web/help/GuideUnit1.md

 The way that you use a function in your code will depend on its domain and range.
 There's a type of short notation that's useful for stating what the domain and range of a function are.

-The way you can use a function in your code depends on its domain and range.
 There's a short notation that's useful for saying what the domain and range of a function are, and it looks like this:

 ~~~~~